rakeshch/Behavioral-Cloning/README.md

 My first step was to use a LeNet architecture, but the car went off the track.
 A Lambda layer was introduced to normalize the input images to zero means.
 This step allows the car to move a bit further, but it didn't get to the first turn.
 Another Cropping layer was introduced, and the first turn was almost there, but not quite.

-So I used an even more powerful network designed by [NVIDIA] https://devblogs.nvidia.com/deep-learning-self-driving-cars/.
+So I used an even more powerful network designed by [NVIDIA](https://devblogs.nvidia.com/deep-learning-self-driving-cars/).
 This time the car did drive better, but it still not able to get through the curves.
 I have collected more data.
 Augmented the data by adding the same image flipped with a negative angle.
 In addition to that, the left and right camera images were introduced with a correction factor on the angle to help the car drive back to the center.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.